Generative Adversarial Networks for Spatio-Spectral Compression of Hyperspectral Images: Proposed Models for Spatio-Spectral HSI Compression

-The proposed models HiFiC$_{SE}$ and HiFiC$_{3D}$ for the spatio-spectral hyperspectral image compression are defined in the framework of a HiFiC model \cite{mentzer2020highfidelity}. \autoref{fig:architecture} shows the base HiFiC model with four main blocks: i) encoder $E$; ii) probability model $P$; iii) generator $G$; and iv) discriminator $D$.
-The proposed HiFiC$_{SE}$ and HiFiC$_{3D}$ models follow the base HiFiC but include modifications on the architectures of $E$ and $G$ using SE blocks and 3D convs, respectively (see \autoref{fig:e} and \ref{fig:g}).
-We introduce these modifications to the architectures to specifically exploit spatio-spectral redundancies.
+Here, we explain HiFiC$_{SE}$ and HiFiC$_{3D}$ for the spatio-spectral hyperspectral image compression.
+Both models are defined in the framework of a HiFiC model \cite{mentzer2020highfidelity}.
+The HiFiC model includes 4 modules: i) encoder $E$; ii) probability model $P$; iii) generator $G$; and iv) discriminator $D$ (see \autoref{a}).
+The proposed HiFiC$_{SE}$ and HiFiC$_{3D}$ models use the HiFiC as the based model but include SE blocks and 3D convs on the architectures of $E$ and $G$, respectively (see \autoref{fig:e} and \ref{fig:g}).
+Therefore, we enhance the HiFiC architectures to specifically exploit spatio-spectral redundancies.
 The HiFiC$_{SE}$ consists of SE blocks prior to the regular 2D convs that enable it to attend to the spectral channel information.
 The SE block consists of layers of global pooling, Fully Connected Multi-Layer Perceptron (FC-MLP) with ReLU activation, where neuron numbers are decreased by reduction ratio $r_r$, followed by another FC-MLP with Sigmoid activation which outputs weights for each channel (see \autoref{fig:se_layers}).
 The SE block investigates the relationship between channels by explicitly modelling the inter-dependencies between them.
 We use $l_1$ regularization at the FC-MLP layers for generating sparse weights indicating the channel importance.
 These weights are then applied to the feature maps to generate the output of the SE block, which can be fed directly into subsequent layers of the network.
-The HiFiC$_{3D}$ is built by replacing the first 2D conv of the Encoder (E) and the last 2D conv of the Generator (G) with 3D convs where the 3D kernels can evaluate spectral redundancies (see \autoref{fig:e} and \ref{fig:g}).
-It is inspired from the video compression work in \cite{habibian2019video} that uses 3D convs to remove temporal redundancies.
+The HiFiC$_{3D}$ is built by replacing the first 2D convs of the Encoder (E) and the last 2D conv of the Generator (G) with 3D convs where the 3D kernels can evaluate spectral redundancies (see \autoref{fig:e} and \ref{fig:g}).
+It is inspired by the video compression work in \cite{habibian2019video} that uses 3D convs to remove temporal redundancies.

 Given an image $x_i \in \textbf{X}$, it is encoded to a spatially and spectrally decorrelated latent representation $y_i$ and then decoded back to $ x_i'$ as: